giovanniboscu/continuous-section-field/docs/opensees_win11_setup.md

 * you do not change the Python version
 * you do not mix packages across different environments

-It is not a universal guarantee for every future configuration, but it is the correct and verified procedure for this project on this PC.
+It is not a universal guarantee for every future configuration.